ShinigamiBoss/vscode-amx-netlinx/README.md

 ## Use CTRL+SHIFT+B to compile your Netlinx code

+## New in this release (0.7.0)
++ Added configuration file support when compiling the Netlinx file

 ## New in this release (0.6.0):
 + Added a document formatter provider.
 Use the context menu to select Format Document.
 You can also enable "Format on Save" in VSCode settings.
 * (0.6.1) Changed AXI file extension to be Netlinx Source so it can be compiled as well.